 Here's the thing about this recipe.
 It's basic and simple, and you'll totally master it, promise.
 But it can seem intimidating the first couple of times for two reasons.

 First, it's important to get the timing right so that all the elements will be hot at the same time.
 Second, you don't want to scramble the eggs.
 Our method makes it easy to avoid that common pitfall.

 Here's how you'll make a great batch of spaghetti alla carbonara.
 You can see all the steps in action in the video that accompanies this post.

 - Start with a very large, heatproof mixing bowl.
 This is what you'll use to toss the whole dish together at the end, so make sure it can accommodate a pound of spaghetti.

 - In the bowl, whisk together the eggs and egg yolks, half the grated cheese, and plenty of freshly ground black pepper.
 Set the bowl aside for now.

 - Fill a large pasta pot halfway with water and add plenty of salt.
 Don't be shy here.
 We're talking a couple of tablespoons.

 - Cover the pot and bring the water to a boil.
 When the water boils, cook the spaghetti just shy of al dente — one minute less than it says on the package.
 Don't drain the pasta water.
 You'll use it later.

-- While the water comes to a boil, add the diced bacon, guanciale, or pancetta and the smashed garlic cloves to a large pan and then set the pan over medium heat.
-Starting from cold and using moderate heat gives the fat a chance to render so the meat won’t stick to the pan without additional cooking fat.
+- While the water comes to a boil, add the diced bacon, guanciale, or pancetta and the smashed garlic to a large pan and then set it over medium heat.
+Starting from cold and using moderate heat gives the fat a chance to render so the meat won't stick to the pan without additional cooking fat.

 - Cook, stirring occasionally, until the bacon is nicely browned and a lot of the fat has been rendered.
 If there is more than about three to four tablespoons of fat in the pan, spoon out and save the extra for another use.